canro91/Kiukie/README.md

 ### Process and forget

-Kiukie has `QueueProcessor` and `DefaultQueue`.
+Kiukie has `DefaultQueueProcessor` and `DefaultQueue`.
 Once an item is dequeued, it will be removed from the queue table.

 ### Process and update